mohclips/Elastic-Certified-Engineer-Exam-Notes/Indexing_Data.md

 ## Part 2

-Import the account data into a new index called `accounts-new`
+:question: Import the account data into a new index called `accounts-new`

 <details>
   <summary>View Solution (click to reveal)</summary>